 Vision and governance for the Coalition are provided by a Board of Directors.
 Persons with disabilities are represented in the majority of seats on the board.
 Meetings are held 6 times annually and an Annual General Meeting is held in June.

 Meet Our Board

-Mrs. Barazza has over 20 years experience in business, human resources and training.
-As a subject expert in learning and mentoring she brings her leadership and business know how to the fore front of the Coalition.
+Mrs. Barazza has over 25 years experience in business, human resources, OD and learning.
+As a subject expert in human resources and learning she brings her leadership and business know how to the fore front of the Coalition.
 Part-time Dina fosters homeless pets and is the Founder, of Avanti Women, a volunteer organization for women to move forward professionally and personally through networking, mentoring and learning.

 Paula OlthuisVice Chairperson

-Paula worked in the Human Resources environment for fourteen years.
-She is a published author of poetry and children’s books.
+Paula worked in the Human Resources environment for 24 years.
+Paula is a published author of poetry and children’s books.
 A University of Toronto (B.A.
 History Specialist) graduate who also studied Social Work (Western University), Business Management, Computer Programming, Journalism and Interior Design, and has acted as Chair, Vice Chair, Treasurer, and Secretary for various volunteer groups and charities for over 30 years.

 Paula especially enjoyed being a coach for Dale Carnegie seminars.
 Being a board member for the Coalition for Persons with Disabilities has been the most informative and enjoyable experience of her life.
 Paula’s journey began when she was asked to be Miss Easter Seal at the age of five and seven.
 Paula continues to write poetry and books and is a reporter for a local community newspaper writing articles regarding the achievements and successes of disabled persons and local charities.

 Shauna PetriePast Chairperson